build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 In addition to actionable alarms, teams must be able to observe the software without friction and intermediaries.
 Monitoring dashboards with application metrics, business metrics, centralized and structured logs, and traces (including distributed when it makes sense) are essential.
 The software must be observable, and there must be how-to guides that show how to observe it.
 The main idea here is that **no matter how inexperienced a firefighter is in a given context, it should be able to start fighting the fire, following steps and using the right tools.**

-## Things will go wrong: Rollback must be possible
+## Things will go wrong

-Even in applications that follow best practices in organizations ready to deploy on Fridays, in certain circumstances, there will be unexpected behavior in production, where the only option to re-establish operations will be to roll back the deployment.
+Even in applications and organizations that follow best practices, in certain circumstances, there will be unexpected behavior in production, where the only option to re-establish operations will be to roll back the deployment.

-To reduce the deploy pain, the team must have this technical capacity well developed so that there is certainty that the reversal of the release will not cause more problems for the users.
+The team must be able to clearly identify that the reversal will not cause more problems for users.
+This technical capability should be developed as much as the capability to deployment.

 I recommend reading Sandeep Pokkunuri's article on [ensuring rollback safety during deployments](https://aws.amazon.com/builders-library/ensuring-rollback-safety-during-deployments/) to delve deeper into this subject.